Point Arena Lighthouse Mendocino County

 Located at the end of a small peninsula is the lovely Point Arena lighthouse.
 For over 100 years, the lighthouse has protected sailors from the rough shoreline and rocky outcroppings along this part of the Pacific Coast.
 If you are traveling down Highway 1, be sure to make a side trip to this historic lighthouse and museum.

-Join one of the guided trips up the lighthouse.
-Tours leave every 20 minutes and are on a first come, first serve basis.
+Tours leave every 20 minutes and are on a first-come, first-serve basis.
 The top of the lighthouse is accessed by an interior spiral staircase of over 140 steps, with the last bit on a steep and narrow stairwell.

 Once at the top, you can enjoy a 360-degree panorama view that takes in the Pacific Ocean, the Garcia River Valley, and the Stornetta Public Lands.
 On clear days, and during the right time of the year, it is common to see migrating whales.